kjs054/TVShowMap/README.md

 ### CSS Frameworks

 * No CSS frameworks were utilized during development.
 However, we did use flexbox to achieve the layout of our site.

+## Project Description

+TVisualizer aims to help users discover new TV shows and gain insights into the shows they watch by presenting data in a visually appealing and interactive manner.
+The application provides users with a packed bubble map that allows them to explore different aspects of the television landscape, such as viewer ratings, show genres, network distributions, and airing schedules.

+By leveraging the TVMaze API and a combination of front-end technologies, TVisualizer offers a visually engaging web application that provides a rich user experience for exploring TV shows.